harshabose/propulsion_system_analysis/README.md

   cd propulsion_system
   docker build -t propulsion_system_image --progress=plain .
 ```
+Executing these commands builds an image within your Docker environment.
+You can then run this image in a container, which should automatically launch an example case for demonstration.

 To analyze your specific design parameters, simply modify the main.cpp file with your data and repeat the steps above to see the changes reflected.
 For those preferring a local setup, the following dependencies are required:

 - [NLOPT](https://github.com/stevengj/nlopt)